What is ESI?

 - The scheme was further extended to shops, hotels and other establishments with 20 or more employees

-All employees, casual, temporary or contract workers whose gross earnings are less than Rs.21, 000 per month (with effect from January 2017) are covered under the act.
+All employees, casual, temporary or contract workers whose gross earnings are less than Rs.21,000 per month (from January 2017) are covered under the act.

 The Government of India has reduced the ESI contribution rate from 6.5% to 4%.
 The employers’ contribution is reduced from 4.75% to 3.25% and employees’ contribution is reduced from 1.75% to 0.75%.
 Reduced rates will be effective from 1st July 2019.